This advertising content was produced in collaboration with our partner, The Charming Taste of Europe.

 No longer an overlooked secret of distinctive European flavor, the wines of Abruzzo have become favorites among U.S. trade and consumers alike.
 From bold and recognizable Montepulciano d’Abruzzo to fresh and nuanced Trebbiano d’Abruzzo, each of the region’s wines transmit unmistakable quality and character—a result of the particular land, culture, and tradition from which they come.

+The Charming Taste of Europe is a special project that links the flavors of wine from Italy and France and fresh fruit (kiwis and cherries) from Greece.
 The Charming Taste of Europe campaign is co-funded by the European Union and aims to promote the merits of European agricultural products, such as quality, tradition, traceability, safety, and high production standards.
 Quality is one of the greatest assets of the producers across the EU in their attempt to meet consumer demand and increase competitiveness of EU products in the U.S. and Canada markets.